Why does my phone battery die so fast?

 How often should I replace my phone battery?

-Every 2-3 years or when health drops below 80%, shown in settings.
-Signs include half-day life from full charge under light use.
+Every 2-3 years or when health drops below 80%, depending on charge cycles and care.
+Signs include rapid drain from 100%.

 Is it bad to charge my phone overnight?

-Modern phones stop at 100%, but keeping at full voltage ages it slightly.
-Unplug at 80-90% or use optimized charging features for best life.
+Modern phones stop at 100%, but keeping at full voltage ages it faster.
+Use optimized charging limits if available.

 Can a phone case cause battery drain?

-Thick cases trap heat during use or charging, reducing efficiency.
-Remove during heavy tasks or hot weather to cool better.
+Thick cases trap heat during use or charging, accelerating degradation.
+Remove during heavy tasks.